STARS Bylaws

 Section 1.
 Nominating Committee.

-The Vice-Chair/Chair-Elect shall appoint a Nominating Committee of three members to present a slate of candidates for election as officers of the Section and Members-at-Large of the Executive Committee.
-No member of the Executive Committee may serve on the Nominating Committee.
+The Vice-Chair/Chair-Elect appoints a Nominating Committee of three Section members to recruit and present a slate of candidates for election as officers and Members-at-Large of the Executive Committee.
+No sitting officer or Member-at-Large may serve on the Nominating Committee.
+No person can be nominated who is not a Section member in good standing at the time of nomination.

 Article VII.
 Committees